FixMyBerlin/fixmy.platform/README.md

     $ python manage.py importreports /tmp/reports.json

 This command requires a shape file in a format that allows GeoDjango to detect the geometry type.
 GeoJSON is such a format, KML is not.
 All geometries must be Points.

+For json file endings, field names available are guessed from the first feature in the source file.
+Only these properties are then imported.
+If the property `id` is available, existing reports with matching IDs are updated, if that property is not available, new reports are created.

+Caveats:

+- The `fee_acceptable` field can currently not be imported.
+- User likes can not be imported

 Imported properties:

 - address (text)
 - created_date (ISO 8601 with time zone)